luxonis/robothub-examples/Luxonis Apps/P2P Distance/README.md

 ## Usage
 1. Run the python script `app_poc.py`
 2. **Select Points**: Click on the video window to select two points.
 The distance will be displayed at a line between them.
+Press 'c' to clear points or simply click to the next point to create new measurement.
 3. Press 'q' to exit.

 ## Method for Calculating Distance